 5. Think long-term

 The mindset of Warren Buffett was never based on the short-term.
-If it were so, he would never have bought a failing textile business and went on to turn it into the multi-billion business it is today.
+If it were so, he would never have bought a failing textile business.
+He went on to turn it into the multi-billion business it is today.
 Additionally, a short-term mind would never have bought up-to 60 companies, most of them struggling to survive.
 This kind of mindset wouldn’t have allowed him to turn these companies into highly profitable businesses decades later.

-Warren has often said that the goal should be to in and build a brand, position your mindset for the long-haul, and go big on reputation in several years to build a business that stands the test of time.
+Warren has often said that the goal should be to build a brand, position your mindset for the long-haul.
+Go big on reputation in several years to build a business that stands the test of time.

-Startups at times have the incentive that they will exit after a few couples of years and go away rich.
-While this happens for a few startups around the world – most of them with groundbreaking ideas – it is not the same for millions of new companies every year.
-For such companies, doing things in the short-term mindset that affect the long-term goal negatively could ruin the business fast.
+Startups at times believe that they will exit after a few couples of years and go away rich.
+In reality, this only happens for a few startups around the world.
+What’s more, most of them have groundbreaking ideas – it is not the same for millions of new companies every year.
+For such companies, doing things that could affect long-term goals negatively with a short-term mindset could ruin the business fast.

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.” – Warren Buffett

 Change your mindset to see the long-term goals, and slowly build towards achieving those goals.
-It will take several years sometimes, and that is okay.
-You might even strike some good billions while at it.
+It will take several years sometimes, but that is okay.
+You might even make some good billions while at it.

 6. Hire more women

 Women have not been given chances to build themselves and enhance their careers for a long time in the past.
 This is now changing as the world moves to empower the girl-child and women to bring equality into workplaces and communities.
 Warren Buffett noticed this problem about 15 years ago and has since then been trying to achieve equality at Berkshire Hathaway.